 Note: ASHG does not sell the email addresses of its members, meeting attendees, or other affiliates.
 However, third-party organizations can obtain individuals’ email addresses by searching public websites or scanning badges at scientific meetings.

-Proposals will be reviewed by ASHG staff and its Social Issues and Information & Education Committees, who will ask for additional information as needed and inform the requestor once a decision is made.
+Proposals will be reviewed by leadership, who will ask for additional information as needed and inform the requestor once a decision is made.
 Proposals will be evaluated on the basis of:

 If a research proposal is approved, the requestor is expected to work with ASHG staff to ensure implementation is undertaken in a manner consistent with other Society activities and priorities.

-Organizations and companies wishing to promote their products and services to ASHG members are invited to exhibit at the ASHG Annual Meeting, the world’s largest human genetics meeting.
-The ASHG meeting brings together all disciplines of human genetics, from bench to bedside and from around the world.
-Exhibitors may also purchase a list of attendee mailing addresses and are eligible for additional promotional and support opportunities.
+Organizations and companies wishing to promote their products and services to ASHG members are invited to exhibit at the ASHG Annual Meeting, the world’s largest human genetics and genomics meeting.
+The ASHG meeting brings together all disciplines of human genetics and genomics, from bench to bedside and from around the world.
+There are several options for exhibitors to contact attendees.
+Find more information on the ASHG 2020 exhibits pages.

 Event organizers may wish to submit their event to ASHG’s Meetings and Events of Interest calendar.
 For guidance on promoting an Annual Meeting satellite or ancillary event, please see the satellite and ancillary event page.

-Organizations and companies seeking to promote a job opportunity are invited to post the opening on ASHG Career Center, a website run by ASHG and the Genetics Society of America.
-Job openings may also be posted on the ASHG LinkedIn Group, as well as on job boards at the ASHG Annual Meeting.
+Organizations and companies seeking to promote a job opportunity are invited to post the opening on the ASHG Career Center.